microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 Since we're using the AdventureWorksLT sample, the **database collation is already set**.
 For a review of collations and how they apply in Azure SQL, continue reading, otherwise **you can skip to Step 12**.

 Collations in SQL Server and Azure SQL tell the Database Engine how to treat certain characters and languages.
 A collation provides the sorting rules, case, and accent sensitivity properties for your data.
 When you're creating a new Azure SQL DB or MI, it's important to first take into account the locale requirements of the data you're working with, because the collation set will affect the characteristics of many operations in the database.
 In the SQL Server box product, the default collation is typically determined by the OS locale.
 In Azure SQL MI, you can set the server collation upon creation of the instance, and it cannot be changed later.
 The server collation sets the default for all of the databases in that instance of Azure SQL MI, but you can modify the collations on a database and column level.
-In Azure SQL DB, you can not set the server collation, it is set at the default (and most common) collation of `SQL_Latin1_General_CP1_CI_AS`, but you can set the database collation.
+In Azure SQL DB, you cannot set the server collation, it is set at the default (and most common) collation of `SQL_Latin1_General_CP1_CI_AS`, but you can set the database collation.
 If we break that into chunks:
 * `SQL` means it is a SQL Server collation (as opposed to a Windows or Binary collation)
 * `Latin1_General` specifies the alphabet/language to use when sorting
 * `CP1` references the code page used by the collation
 * `CI` means it will be case insensitive, where `CS` is case sensitive
-* `AS` meand it will be accent sensitive, where `AI` is accent insensitive
+* `AS` means it will be accent sensitive, where `AI` is accent insensitive

 There are other options available related to widths, UTF-8, etc., and more details about what you can and can't do with Azure SQL [here](https://docs.microsoft.com/en-us/sql/relational-databases/collations/collation-and-unicode-support?view=sql-server-ver15).

 **Step 12 - Opt-in for Advanced Data Security**

 When you deploy Azure SQL DB in the portal, you are prompted if you'd like to enable [Advanced Data Security (ADS)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-advanced-data-security) on a free trial.
 Select **Start free trial**.
 After the free trial, it is billed according to the [Azure Security Center Standard Tier pricing](https://azure.microsoft.com/en-us/pricing/details/security-center/).
 If you choose to enable it, you get functionality related to data discovery and classification, identifying/mitigating potential database vulnerabilities, and threat detection.
-You'll learn more about these capabilities in the next module (<a href="https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLWorkshop/azuresqlworkshop/03-Security.md" target="_blank"><i>03 - Security</i></a>).
+You'll learn more about these capabilities in the next module (<a href="https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLWorkshop/azuresqlworkshop/03-Security.md" target="_blank">03 - Security</a>).
 In Azure SQL MI, you can enable it on the instance after deployment.

 Your "Additional settings" pane should now look similar to the image below.